Last Updated: 26 November 2019

-A: At the Kyoto University Gender Equality Promotion Center, there is a system of taking care of waiting infants less than 15 months old and a system of taking care of sick children.
+A: At Kyoto University Gender Equality Promotion Center, there is a system of taking care of waiting infants less than 15 months old and a system of taking care of sick children.
 Please refer to the Kyoto University Gender Equality Promotion Center website for further details.

 3) Financial aspects

-Q: The admission fee is 282,000 yen and the annual tuition fee is 535,800 yen, right?
+Q: The admission fee is 282,000 yen and the annual tuition fee is 535,800 yen, is that right?

 Q: How much does it cost to use the residential college?

 Also, students will be charged a cleaning fee when moving out of the residential colleges.
-The charge to use will be considered in the future.

 4. After completion of course